Worst-Case Optimal Tree Layout in External Memory: Lower Bound

-For $D \leq \lg (N+1)$, the perfectly balanced binary tree on $N$ nodes gives a worst-case lower bound of $\Omega(D/\lg B)$ memory transfers.
+Now we proceed to the lower-bound construction.
+For $D \leq \lg (N+1)$, the perfectly balanced binary tree on $N$ nodes gives a worst-case lower bound of $\Omega(D/\lg B)$ memory transfers \cite[Theorem~7]{Nodine-Goodrich-Vitter-1996}.
 For all $D$, any root-to-node path of length $D$ requires at least $D/B$ memory transfers just to read the $D$ nodes along the path.
 Thus we are left with proving a lower bound for the case when $D = \Omega(\lg N)$ and $D = O(B \lg N)$.

-This lower-bound construction essentially mimics the worst-case behavior predicted in Section \ref{phase 2 analysis}.
-We set $p$ to be the solution to Equation~\ref{p eqn}, i.e., to $B p \lg N = D \lg (1/p)$.
+The following lower-bound construction essentially mimics the worst-case behavior predicted in Section \ref{phase 2 analysis}.
+We choose $p$ to be the solution to Equation~\ref{p eqn}, i.e., so that it satisfies $B p \lg N = D \lg (1/p)$.
 Because $D = \Omega(\lg N)$, this equation implies that

 The asymptotic solution for $1/p$ is given by Equation~\ref{p soln}: